haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 * Sprites are associated with a speaker
 * Sprites will not be displayed unless the first sprite is given an entrance transition
 * After the first sprite is displayed for a speaker, other sprites of that speaker can be switched to without entrance transitions
-* Sprites must be be specified for every dialogue command where a character appears on screen; without them, lip flaps & transitions will not take place
+* Sprites must be specified for every dialogue command where a character appears on screen; without them, lip flaps & transitions will not take place
 * Sprites will not exit unless the sprite is specified with an exit transition

 For dialogue, there are a number of operators available that have different effects: